 Scorpio Gold Announces Option Agreement with Titan Mining to Earn 80% Interest in the Mineral Ridge Property for US$35M of Expenditures or 100% Interest for US$35M Payment, and Related C$5M Equity Financing

-NOT FOR DISTRIBUTION TO U.S. NEWSWIRE SERVICES OR FOR DISSEMINATION IN THE U.S.

-VANCOUVER, August 31, 2020 - Scorpio Gold Corp. ("Scorpio Gold" or the "Company") (TSX-V: SGN) is pleased to announce, subject to TSX Venture Exchange approval, a part and parcel transaction whereby Scorpio Gold will raise C$5 million in equity and has granted an option to Titan Mining Corporation ("Titan") to earn an 80% interest in the Mineral Ridge Property, located in Nevada, by spending US$35 million on exploration over five years.
+VANCOUVER, Sept.
+01, 2020 - Scorpio Gold Corp. (“Scorpio Gold” or the “Company”) (SGN.V) is pleased to announce, subject to TSX Venture Exchange approval, a part and parcel transaction whereby Scorpio Gold will raise C$5 million in equity and has granted an option to Titan Mining Corporation (“Titan”) to earn an 80% interest in the Mineral Ridge Property, located in Nevada, by spending US$35 million on exploration over five years.
 If Titan spends US$7 million of exploration expenditures on Mineral Ridge, it will also receive the right to acquire a 100% interest in Mineral Ridge by making a cash payment to Scorpio Gold of US$35 million on or before December 31, 2022.

 Brian Lock, CEO, comments “The Titan agreement provides a direct opportunity to build on the substantial value of the Mineral Ridge Property that was outlined in the 2018 updated feasibility study.
 Titan has stated their intention to immediately commence a comprehensive drilling campaign that will focus on the down-dip and strike extensions of the existing deposits and systematically test seven other high-priority exploration targets.
 This will be the first wide-ranging exploration drill program conducted on the nearly 14,000 acre Mineral Ridge Property in the history of Scorpio Gold’s tenure.
 With Titan advancing Mineral Ridge, Scorpio Gold will have the opportunity to focus on its Goldwedge Property, including advancing its toll milling operations and furthering its exploration programs on the Goldwedge and Keystone-Jumbo deposit areas.
 The coming months look to be very active and promising for Scorpio Gold.”